damaru2/ntk/readme.md

+This is a list of papers that use the Neural Tangent Kernel (NTK).
 In each category, papers are sorted chronologically.

 Papers with a ^ at the beginning of the title form the tentative list for the reading group.

+We have used [hypothes.is](https://web.hypothes.is/) to some extent, see [this](https://via.hypothes.is/https://arxiv.org/pdf/1806.07572.pdf) for instance.
+There are notes for a few of the papers, which you can find linked below the relevant papers.

 ## Schedule
 + 2/08/2019 Neural Tangent Kernel: Convergence and Generalization in Neural Networks.